 Just like the panties and menstrual pads, the cuts are part of a sustainable menstrual solutione.
 As a result, if they meet strict quality standards, ensuring their non-toxicity for health and the environment, they can be refunded for young girls under 26 years old benefiting from the C2S.

-The State has already implemented numerous actions to offer or refund hygiene products to women.
+The state has already implemented numerous actions to offer or refund hygiene products to women.
 It offers many solutions for young women in terms of durable protection, but what about when they want to swim?